-When overall demand for support from GAVI-eligible countries is higher than available donor resources, GAVI needs to make fair, transparent and objective decisions on how to use its limited resources most effectively
+When overall demand for support from GAVI-eligible countries is higher than available donor resources, the GAVI Alliance needs to make fair, transparent and objective decisions on how to use its limited resources most effectively

-What is the purpose of GAVI's pilot prioritisation mechanism?
+What is the purpose of GAVI's prioritisation mechanism?

-The pilot prioritisation mechanism guides GAVI's funding decisions when resources are restricted by enabling the ranking of country proposals recommended for funding by the Independent Review Committee (IRC) for new and underused vaccine support (NVS).
+The prioritisation mechanism guides GAVI's funding decisions when resources are restricted by enabling the ranking of country proposals recommended for funding by the Independent Review Committee (IRC) for new and underused vaccine support (NVS).
 Limited resources will be spent on the highest ranking proposals.
 Health system strengthening support, provided according to the Health Systems Resource allocation formula, is not subject to the prioritisation mechanism.

 When is the prioritisation mechanism applied and how does it work?

-The pilot prioritisation mechanism is applied when GAVI resources are limited compared to overall demand in a particular application round.
+The prioritisation mechanism is applied when GAVI Alliance resources are insufficient to meet demand in a particular application round.
 All applications recommended for funding by the IRC will be weighted and ranked according to the following criteria:

-Countries can still apply for as many new vaccines as they wish, but the prioritisation mechanism means that only one application can be funded per country per round if there is a constraint on resources.
+Countries can still apply for as many new vaccines as they wish, but the prioritisation mechanism means that only one NVS proposal can be funded per country per application round if there is a constraint on resources.
 This ensures a more equitable distribution of resources across countries.
-After being ranked through the prioritisation mechanism, countries with more than one IRC recommended proposal will be invited to select which one they would like to see funded.
+Countries with more than one IRC recommended proposal will be invited to select the proposal they would like to see funded.
 The unfunded IRC recommended proposals will automatically be considered in the next application round.

-More information on the pilot prioritisation mechanism including the calculation of proposal scores and revisions from the original mechanism (created in 2010) can be found in the June 2010 Board paper on Prioritisation. .
+More information on the prioritisation mechanism including the calculation of proposal scores and revisions from the original mechanism (created in 2010) can be found in the June 2013 Board paper on Prioritisation.

-When was the pilot mechanism approved and when will it be updated?
+When was the prioritisation mechanism approved and when will it be updated?